ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-certification-sqs.md

 ---
 {% include JB/setup %}

 [Simple Queue Service](https://aws.amazon.com/sqs/) is a queuing product much like the [Tuxedo](http://www.oracle.com/us/products/middleware/cloud-app-foundation/tuxedo/message-queue/overview/index.html) product now owned by Oracle.
-Together with AWS [Simple Notification Service](http://aws.amazon.com/sns/) SQS enables distributed, fault tolerate applications to be easily created.
+Together with AWS [Simple Notification Service](http://aws.amazon.com/sns/), SQS enables distributed, fault tolerate applications to be easily created.

-1. long polling vs short polling - using long polling the pulling process will wait and listen to the queue for as long as 20 seconds before it times out or retrieves a message.
+1. Long polling vs short polling - using long polling, the `ReceiveMessage` call issued from the worker of the queue will wait and listen to the queue for as long as 20 seconds before it times out or retrieves a message.
 To enable long polling increase the `ReceiveMessageWaitTimeSeconds` attribute of the queue to a value greater then 0; a `ReceiveMessageWaitTimeSeconds` attribute of 0 enables short polling.

 2. SQS guarantees each message will be delivered *at least* once; the only issues is that the message might be delivered more than once.
 Message delivery order is not guaranteed either.
 SQS is NOT FIFO.
 The max time a SQS message can be retained (`MessageRetentionPeriod`) is 14 days.